KESTIO

 4. Bring your content to life with a communication process

-5. Be interesting... but above all "engaging"!
+5. Be interesting... but above all, « engaging »!

-Secondly, always keep information "under your belt".
-Give useful material without delivering everything.
-Deal with specific, circumscribed subjects that respond to the concerns of your targets in a logical progression.
-Always give them the opportunity to find out more, either by subscribing to your newsletter or your company page on social networks, or by taking part in a webinar...
-Or by contacting you directly by e-mail or telephone.
-In short, make sure you create a relationship with your readers and generate interactions with them so that they enter your "funnel": only then will your (quality) content become a real lead generator!
+Also, always keep some information up your sleeve.
+Provide useful material without giving everything away.
+Address specific and limited topics that meet your target audience's concerns in a logical progression.
+Always allow them the opportunity to learn more, either by subscribing to your newsletter or your company page on social media, or by participating in a webinar...
+Or even by contacting you directly by email or phone.
+In short, make sure you create a relationship with your readers and generate interactions with them so that they enter your "funnel": only then will your (quality) content become real lead generators!

 1. Build a "good profile" and develop your personal branding

-2. Develop your network - it's your most valuable asset
+2. Develop your network, it's your most valuable asset

-4. Be active and responsive
+4. Be active and reactive

-Did this article help you?
-If you'd like to find out more, download our free white paper " How to switch to consultative selling in the digital age " to discover new sales methods and how to use them in the digital age!
+Was this article helpful to you?
+If you want to learn more, download our free white paper "How to switch to consultative selling in the digital age" to discover new commercial methods to use in the digital age!

 The funnel logic of Inbound Marketing and the steps towards conversion can be summarized as follows: